 What do I like to do outside of teaching and music?
 I’m a film fanatic.
-And I love combing New York City for good restaurants.
+And I love combing new places for good restaurants.
 To go to a film and then out to dinner is total bliss.

 What are my hobbies?
 Reading, writing, walking, taking pictures.
 And, lately, cooking.